tc39/proposal-ses/README.md

      1. `spawn` returns that new child realm instance.

-     The total cost of a new SES realm is three objects: the `freshGlobal` and the `eval` function and `Function` constructor specific to it.
+     The total cost of a new spawned realm is four objects: the realm instance itself, the `freshGlobal` and the `eval` function and `Function` constructor specific to it.

   1. The evaluators of a spawned realm evaluate code in the global scope of that realm's global, using that